seanbreckenridge/exobrain/devlog/sonic_pi/README.md

 Downsides:

 * Have to be a bit careful about mistakenly opening multiple instances of `sonic-pi`.
-If I open it and then quit quickly, something may have been acquired but not released, which causes pulseaudio to become 'dummy output', or jack to fail to acquire `hw:1`.
+If I open it and then quit quickly, something may have been acquired but not released, which causes `pulseaudio` to become 'dummy output', or jack to fail to acquire `hw:1`.
-* 'breaks' pulseaudio while sonic-pi is open, so its the only thing that can use audio
+* 'breaks' system audio/`pulseaudio` while sonic-pi is open, so its the only thing that can use audio

 References: